 Samuel Fordham (Bristol, 1987) is a multidisciplinary artist working with photography, text, video and sound.
-Currently studying on the MA Photography programme at UWE Bristol, Samuel has developed a research-based practice focused on telling intimate and often hidden stories highlighting
+A recent graduate of the MA Photography programme at UWE Bristol, Samuel has developed a research-based practice focused on telling intimate and often hidden stories highlighting